Araluen Botanic Park is home to many species of Australian and international flora.

 The dominant natural tree of the Valley, within and surrounding the Park is Marri.
 Other naturally occurring large trees are Jarrah and flooded gum.
 The Jarrah was once significant but has been logged at least twice now and plays a minor role in the bushland around Araluen.

 Water is a key element for the Park.
-The name Araluen reflects this as it is an aboriginal work from NSW that, according to the YAL was thought to mean place of running water, place of meeting waters or place of water lilies.
+The name Araluen reflects this as it is an aboriginal word from NSW that, according to the YAL was thought to mean place of running water, place of meeting waters or place of water lilies.

 Araluen boasts one of the world’s finest collections of Tea Roses.
 Over 3,000 rose bushes delight both the eye and the nose from mid-October to May.
 These months are best time to stop and smell the fragrant blooms as the Park is filled with scent and colourful rose delights throughout the warmer months